-Superior Court of Washington, County of In re: Petitioner/s (person/s who started this case): No And Respondent/s (other party/parties): Order on Motion for Default ORDFL (Granted) ORDYMT (Denied) Clerk's Action Required: 9

-Order on Motion for Default

-1. The court has considered the Motion for Default filed by (name): .

-The Court Finds:

-2. Response

-The other party, (name): , (check one):

-- □ has not filed a Response to the Petition. - \Box has filed a Response to the Petition.

-3. Notice about the motion

-The other party (check one):

-- □ is entitled to notice of the motion because they appeared or were served with the Summons and Petition more than one year ago.
-(Check one): - □ Notice was given.
-The other party was served with the Motion for Default and notice of the hearing on (date): - $\hfill\square$ Notice was not given.
-The Motion should be denied. - □ is not entitled to notice of the Motion for Default because they have not filed a Notice of Appearance, have not appeared in this case in any other way, AND were served with the Summons and Petition less than one year ago. - □ Notice was given even though it was not required.
-The other party was served with the Motion for Default and notice of the hearing on (date): .
+Superior Court of Washington, County of ln ı re: Pe titioner/s (person/s who started this case): No And Respondent/s (other party/parties): Order on Motion for Default ☐ ORDFL (Granted) ☐ ORDYMT (Denied) Clerk's Action Required: 9 Order on Moti on for Default 1.
+The court has considered the Motion for De efault filed by (name): The Court Finds: 2.
+Response The other party, (name): , (check one): ☐ has not filed a Response to the Petition n. ☐ has filed a Response to the Petition .
+3. Notice about the motion The other party (check one): ☐ is entitled to notice of the motion because they appeared or were served with the Summons and Petition more than one year ago.
+(Check one): Notice was given.
+The other party was served with the Motion for Default and notice of the hearing on (date): ☐ Notice was not given.
+The Motion s should be denied. or Default because they have not filed a Notice his case in any other way, AND were served an one year ago. □ Notice was given even though it was not required.
+The other party was served we the Motion for Default and notice of the hearing on (date) :